Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Discussion and Conclusions

 \subsection{Applications to Dark Matter Microphysics}

 The likelihood formulation on layered halo graphs naturally connects to dark matter microphysics, such as self-interacting dark matter (SIDM).
 A direct continuation is an SIDM version of GPLM inspired by the parametric model developed in \cite{Yang:2023jwn,Yang:2024uqb,Yang:2024tba}.
 In that model, an integral approach applies a universal analytic kernel incrementally on a halo's $V_{\max}$ and $R_{\max}$ evolution history in cold dark matter, mapping the evolution trajectories into SIDM, incorporating the effect of gravothermal evolution along with the accretion history.
 These features naturally fit into the GPLM framework.
 The $V_{\max}$ and $R_{\max}$ are fields that evolve along merger histories, and a trained GNN model that works incrementally in a time-universal manner mirrors the analytic kernel.
-For an increment at a specific layer, one can write schematically